Space elevator: Cable materials

 The taper ratio becomes very large unless the specific strength of the material used approaches 48 (MPa)/(kg/m3).
 Low specific strength materials require very large taper ratios which equates to large (or astronomical) total mass of the cable with associated large or impossible costs.

+Cable strength

+Specific strength is of fundamental importance in the description of cable materials.
+The International Space Elevator Consortium has proposed a unit called the "Yuri", named after Yuri Artsutanov, to describe yield stress (or breaking stress) per unit of density of a material under tension.
+One Yuri equals 1 Pa⋅m3/kg or 1 N⋅m/kg, which is the breaking/yielding force per linear density of the cable under tension.
+A functional Earth space elevator would require a tether of 30–80 megaYuri (corresponding to 3100–8200 km of breaking length).

 Structure

 There are a variety of space elevator designs proposed for many planetary bodies.
 Almost every design includes a base station, a cable, climbers, and a counterweight.
 For an Earth Space Elevator the Earth's rotation creates upward centrifugal force on the counterweight.
 The counterweight is held down by the cable while the cable is held up and taut by the counterweight.
 The base station anchors the whole system to the surface of the Earth.
 Climbers climb up and down the cable with cargo.

 Base station

 Modern concepts for the base station/anchor are typically mobile stations, large oceangoing vessels or other mobile platforms.
 Mobile base stations would have the advantage over the earlier stationary concepts (with land-based anchors) by being able to maneuver to avoid high winds, storms, and space debris.
 Oceanic anchor points are also typically in international waters, simplifying and reducing the cost of negotiating territory use for the base station.

 Stationary land-based platforms would have simpler and less costly logistical access to the base.
 They also would have the advantage of being able to be at high altitudes, such as on top of mountains.
 In an alternate concept, the base station could be a tower, forming a space elevator which comprises both a compression tower close to the surface, and a tether structure at higher altitudes.
-Combining a compression structure with a tension structure would reduce loads from the atmosphere at the Earth end of the tether, and reduce the distance into the Earth's gravity field the cable needs to extend, and thus reduce the critical strength-to-density requirements for the cable material, all other design factors being equal.
+Combining a compression structure with a tension structure would reduce loads from the atmosphere at the Earth end of the tether, and reduce the distance into the Earth's gravity field that the cable needs to extend, and thus reduce the critical strength-to-density requirements for the cable material, all other design factors being equal.